ThePhD/ThePhD.github.io/_posts/2019-06-01-Niebloids.markdown

 # But first: Niebloid?!

-Niebloid is a catchy short hand named after Eric Niebler, the person who crafted [range-v3](https://github.com/ericniebler/range-v3) and the Ranges TS, now officially `std::ranges` for C++20.
+Niebloid is a catchy short hand named after Eric Niebler who crafted [range-v3](https://github.com/ericniebler/range-v3) and the Ranges TS, now officially `std::ranges` for C++20.
 It refers to a [set of requirements placed on algorithm invokables](http://eel.is/c++draft/algorithms.requirements#2).
 The effects written down in that clause are essentially only achievable by making a class that has an overloaded function call operator which is then instantiated as an object to use for the call.
-Alternatively, one can hold out hope for [Matt Calabrese's p1292](https://wg21.link/p1292) which -- I pray -- makes it for the C++23 cycle and saves us from having to go the long way around with function objects (a.k.a Niebloids).
+Alternatively, one can hold out hope for [Matt Calabrese's p1292](https://wg21.link/p1292) which -- I pray -- makes it for the C++23 cycle and saves us from having to go the long way around with function objects (a.k.a niebloids).

 Still, niebloids were seen as the silver bullet of function-call based customization points that utilize ADL and is employed heavily in range-v3.
 But, there are some problems with it.
-Some of it I go through in my presentation at C++Now, but there is one thing I did not get to talk about.
-It's a fairly minor interface thing, really, but something that I ended up valuing in my interface.
+Some of it I go through in my presentation at C++Now 2019, but there is one thing I did not get to talk about.
+It's a fairly minor interface thing, really, but something that I ended up valuing.

 # Weakness: Explicit Templates

-In my talk, I didn't cover an incredibly important feature for me when I wrote [the new sol3 customization points](https://github.com/ThePhD/sol2/blob/develop/examples/source/customization_multiple.cpp) for my talk.
+In my talk, I didn't cover an incredibly important feature for me when I wrote [the new sol3 customization points](https://github.com/ThePhD/sol2/blob/develop/examples/source/customization_multiple.cpp).
 Users need to be able to write `sol::stack::get<T>(...)`: notice the _template argument_ that needs to get specified and is not deduced at all.
 This means that it is impossible to use a function object call into extension point (a niebloid) for the customization points in sol3.

 The only way to make it work is to have `get` be the result of instantiating a templated struct: more precisely, a C++ Variable Template Niebloid: